PaulBatchelor/Soundpipe/README.md

 To build the examples, go into the examples folder and run "make", which will create files with a .bin extention.
 When an example is run, it will generate a 5 second file called "test.wav".
-Examples in the "extra" folder are for optional modules.
-Open up the Makefile and uncomment the specific files you want to compile.
+Examples in the "extra" folder are for optional modules that require third-party libraries.
+To compile these examples, uncomment the appropriate lines in "config.mk".

 Future Plans